604.736.1640 Vancouver, British Columbia

 exercises for swollen ankles

-Swollen ankles are a condition that can occur when the body does not correctly circulate fluids away from the extremities and peripheral regions.
-Even though this can occur in people of all ages, it tends to be more common in older adults, who experience swelling in the ankles and feet on a more frequent basis.
+Swollen ankles can occur when the body does not correctly circulate fluids away from the extremities and peripheral regions.
+Although this can occur in people of all ages, it tends to be more common in older adults, who frequently experience swelling in the ankles and feet.

 This article will provide insight into ankle swelling in older adults and how it can be managed with physical activity.